conan-io/docs/examples/cross_build/emscripten.rst

 ----------------------------------------------

 - **asm.js** is a subset of JavaScript optimized for speed.
 It is fully supported by all browsers (even older ones) and compiles to a large ``.js`` file.
 - **WebAssembly (WASM)** is a binary format that is smaller and faster to load and execute.
-Most modern browsers support it, and it is generally recommended for new projects. ``WASM`` is also easier to integrate with native browser APIs compared to ``asm.js``.
+Most modern browsers support it, and it is generally recommended for new projects. **WASM** is also easier to integrate with native browser APIs compared to **asm.js**.

-Setting Up Conan Profiles
+Setting up Conan profiles
 -------------------------

 **For asm.js (JavaScript-based output):**